 Group saver fares allow groups to travel within Germany for as little as 19.90 euros per person.
 Groups can range from 6 to 30 people in size and tickets are available up to 12 months in advance.
 There is also a group saver fare Europe that offers travel to more countries in Europe.

 German Rail Pass

-With this pass, you can travel on all trains on the German Railway including the Intercity Express (also known as ICE) for 5 to 15 days within the period of one month.
+With the German Rail Pass, you can travel on all trains on the German Railway including the Intercity Express (also known as ICE) for 5 to 15 days within the period of one month.
 The German Rail Pass is available for both first and second class travel (as well as youth options) and for consecutive days or flexible.

 The German Railway offers frequent train travelers the chance to buy a card that offers discounts on every train journey.
 There are three different options:

 - Bahncard 25 - This card provides a 25 percent discount on flexpreis (flexible fares) and sparpreis for one year.
 The card costs just 62 Euros for second class.